Early Germanic culture: Mead hall

 A significant structure in Germanic architecture was the mead hall.
 It was designed for the purpose of serving as a dining-hall, sleeping-room and assembly for the chieftain and his followers.
 Such hall are vividly described in the Germanic epics.

 In Beowulf, which takes place in 6th century Scandinavia, the mead hall is described as a quadrilateral structure of wood with a raised platform on either side within.
-In the centre on one side of the mead-hall, there was a high-seat and a secondary high-seat, which were reserved for the chieftain and his guest of honor respectively.
+In the center on one side of the mead-hall, there was a high-seat and a secondary high-seat, which were reserved for the chieftain and his guest of honor respectively.
 In front of the high-seats were long tables upon which heavy planks were raised.
 The chief's followers would sleep in the hall at raised platforms during the night, with their equipment hanging above on the wall ready for use.

 The king would normally sleep in a separate structure.
-A blazing hearth was placed in the centre of the hall.
+A blazing hearth was placed in the center of the hall.

-Infrastucture
+Infrastructure

 Archaeologists have discovered a number of well-constructed roads across moors in Germanic territories.
 Although the Germanic peoples were not road-builders, paths and wagon tracks were created.
 They later learned the art of road-building from Roman engineers.

 Germanic peoples did not build bridges.
 Rivers were instead crossed at fords or by boats.
 This is vividly described in the Nibelungenlied.